 The 6tisch solution is dedicated to mesh networks that operate using 802.15.4e MAC with a deterministic slotted channel.
-The TSCH [[Ed: expand on 1st use]] can help to reduce collisions and to enable a better balance over the channels.
+The time slot channel (TSCH) can help to reduce collisions and to enable a better balance over the channels.
 It improves the battery life by avoiding the idle listening time for the return channel.